 How Not to Avoid Jet Lag Nineteen stories from the increasingly deranged mind of travel Writer Joshua Samuel Brown, with illustrations by David Lee Ingersoll.

 “I’ve often thought that guidebook writing attracts the mad, the bad and the slightly crazed.
 If he didn’t start that way – perhaps a pre-writing career as a bike messenger helped – his years on the road have certainly contributed to Joshua’s off-kilter take on the world.”

 – Tony Wheeler, Lonely Planet Co-founder.

-Among the off-kilter tales in How Not to Avoid Jet Lag & Other Tales of Travel Madness:
+Among the illustrated tales of travel writing, new journalism and straight up hallucination you’ll find in How Not to Avoid Jet Lag & Other Tales of Travel Madness are:

 - My Parents Are Little People, a story of the bizarre lengths a travel writer will go in pursuit of a hotel review;

 - Supper in Uyghurville, a gritty tale of menace, drugs and journalism from Beijing’s darkest hutong;

 - The Milky Teat of Serendipity, a hallucinatory flight of fancy featuring Singaporean Prime Ministers, Taiwanese presidents and a wandering goat-milk salesgirl;